khushleenkaur5/kaur_khushleen_coding_assignment12/README.md

 ## Project Setup

 ### Step 1: Create a React App and Storybook steup
-I created a react app using the commond `npx create-react-app ui-garden` and then i initialized the storybook with `npx sb init`
+I created a react app using the commond `npx create-react-app ui-garden --template typescript` and then i initialized the storybook with `npx sb init`

+### Step 2: Dependecies required for the project
+npm install styled-components @types/styled-components --save npm install --save-dev @testing-library/react @testing-library/jest-dom

-### Step 2: Created components
+### Step 3: Created components
 I created different components like button , label, Table , Image in which i had displayed some mock data and inside the components i created five different files which has names like
 `Component_name.tsx
 Component_name.stories.tsx